Noelierx/studybuddy/README.md

 - Check Google Calendar permissions in OAuth
 - Refresh the page

-### Supabase Database
+### Firebase Database

-**Issue**: Tables not created
+**Issue**: Can't connect to Firestore
 **Solution**:
-- Execute provided SQL above in "SQL Editor"
-- Check RLS is enabled
+- Check `service-account.json` is properly placed in `lib/`
+- Verify Firebase project ID in environment variables
+- Ensure Firestore is initialized in test mode

 ### Port 3000 Already in Use